ramesaliyev/ramesaliyev/README.md

 # Hello there 😎

-Hi, I'm Ramesh, a former Software Engineer and currently a Computer Science student from Istanbul. <br>
+Hi, I'm Rameş, a former Software Engineer and currently a Computer Science student from Istanbul. <br>
 I'm interested in AI and mostly Computer Vision [∴](https://rames.dev/about)

 For more, be sure to check out my homepage [rames.dev](https://rames.dev/)